11 min read

 | Time to first extraction | Minutes (API key + one endpoint) | Days to weeks (S3, IAM, Lambda, SNS) |

-| Output format | Structured data with your schema | Raw text |
+| Output format | JSON with your fields, ready to use | Raw text + bounding boxes |

-| Table extraction | Clean, structured output | Raw JSON arrays you parse yourself |
+| Table extraction | Structured rows/columns in JSON | Raw arrays you parse yourself |

 | Human review | Built-in UI with source highlighting | Build it yourself (or wire up A2I) |